e-comas/e-comas.com/_posts/2025-08-11-the-real-cost-of-offshore-manufacturing-and-how-us-production-solves-it.md

 Trump's tariff regime has seen alarming price rises for manufacturers and consumers alike.
 In fact, the average US tariff rate on all goods from overseas is at its highest level since 1934: 18.2%, [according to the Budget Lab at Yale](https://budgetlab.yale.edu/research/state-us-tariffs-july-28-2025).

-Manufacturers often have no choice but to pass on these higher costs to their customers, with dire consequences in terms of brand loyalty and cut-price competition.
+Manufacturers often have no choice but to pass onƒ these higher costs to their customers, with dire consequences in terms of brand loyalty and cut-price competition.

 But the tariff war isn't the only compelling financial reason to start investigating US production.